AlwinThomaz/proBook/README.md

 <a name="demo"></a>
 ### Demo
-See the gif below for a demonstration ono how to use the app.
+See the gif below for a demonstration on how to use the app.

 ![](./Documentation/ProBook_Demo.gif)